rdfjs-base/.github/profile/README.md

 If you need a [CommonJS](https://nodejs.org/docs/latest/api/modules.html) version of a package, you should check for older major versions.
 Don't worry about a package being outdated.
 New features aren't backported, but reported bugs will be fixed.

+## Contributing

+Contributions are very welcome.
+Please see the [contributing guidelines](https://github.com/bergos/open-source-software/blob/master/CONTRIBUTING.md) for more details.